visualGravitySense/visualGravitySense/README.md

 ## 👋 I’m **passionate about design and development**

-As a Creative Technologist, I specialize in designing and developing both the front-end and back-end of digital products.
+As a <span style="color: #ff69b4;">**Creative**</span> <span style="color: #8a2be2;">**Technologist**</span>, I specialize in <span style="font-size: 24px;">designing</span> and style="font-size: 24px;">developing</span> both the front-end and back-end of digital products.
 My role bridges creativity and technology, allowing me to craft user-centric interfaces while ensuring seamless functionality and performance behind the scenes.
 I blend UI/UX design with coding expertise to create innovative, visually engaging, and technically robust solutions.

 | **Tech & Design**                          | **Creative & Strategic**                 | **Crowd Funding**                       | **Management**                          |